-Jenny is a career marketing professional with a passion for the protection and restoration of open spaces.
-She brings a wealth of experience in communications, marketing and community engagement, most recently as the Massachusetts Department of Conservation and Recreation’s Director of External Affairs and Partnerships.
-In that role, Jenny served as a liaison between friends and partners stewarding public land and the dedicated group of professionals at DCR, in addition to managing public outreach and community affairs.
+Jenny is a career career marketing professional with a passion for the protection and restoration of open spaces.
+She brings a wealth of experience in communications, marketing, and community engagement to the Flora, most recently as the Massachusetts Department of Conservation and Recreation’s (DCR) Director of External Affairs and Partnerships.
+In that role, Jenny served as a liaison between the array of friends and partners stewarding public land and the dedicated professionals at DCR, in addition to managing the agencies public outreach and community affairs.
+Jenny and her husband Jonathan recently relocated to beautiful Nelson County.

 Jan joined the Flora Project in 2011 to prepare illustrations for publication of the print Flora; since then she has served as recording secretary for the Flora Board and is currently working in the Executive Office.
 She was a member of the Education Committee, creating the module “Basic Botany.”
 She has a B.S. degree in biology from the College of William and Mary and studied at the Virginia Institute of Marine Science.
 She is an artist specializing in environmentally themed conceptual art and is pursuing her Extension Master Gardner’s certification.